fun things to do in Fort Lauderdale, Florida

 On top of that, with rotating features such as Here Be Dragons, MODS promises to be a fun excursion for the entire family.

-48 – Sip Champagne on a sunset sailing cruise
+53 – Sip Champagne on a sunset sailing cruise

-sunset sailing cruise, Fort Lauderdale
+sunset cruises in Fort Lauderdale

 Add a splash of sophistication and romance to your Fort Lauderdale adventure with a picturesque cruise!

-With soft music and crashing waves creating a calming atmosphere, a glass of bubbly in hand, and a postcard-worthy sunset vista, there’s no better way to turn afternoon into evening before hitting the town.
+With soft music and crashing waves creating a calming atmosphere, a glass of bubbly in hand, and a postcard-worthy sunset vista, there’s no better way to turn the afternoon into evening before hitting the town.

 With space for over 40 guests on this catamaran, the sunset cruise is also a great way to make some new friends and is widely considered one of the essential things to do in Fort Lauderdale.

-50 – Let your hair down on a paddle pub cruise
+55 – Let your hair down on a paddle pub cruise

-Paddle Pub cruise in Fort Lauderdale
+paddle pub cruises in Fort Lauderdale

 You’re on vacation, after all, so why not let your hair down and indulge a little?
 Taking pub crawls and boat tours and fusing them into one fun-filled experience, the Paddle Pub Cruise is an absolute must for those wanting to explore Fort Lauderdale’s canals and waterways while enjoying a beer (or three) along the way.